MaDHouSe79/baseevent/README.md

 # ***Zero F8 Warnings** (No 65534 BS)*

-This is de default `[cfx-default]/system/baseevent/vehiclechecker.lua` file for fivem that give you F8 spawn warning hell, here is a code that wil fix that.
+This is the default `[cfx-default]/system/baseevent/vehiclechecker.lua` file for fivem that give you F8 spawn warning hell, here is a code that wil fix that.

 Why this works is it checks if the netid is valid, if not you get nil and not a F8 warning hell..

-This fix wil also works for aother script, you just need to check the netid number and if it exist, but there is a thing you need to know, you need to wait a secs or 2/3 before you know if a netid is valid and registered to the network so all players can see it and use it propperly.
+This fix wil also works for other scripts, you just need to check the netid number and if it exist wuith (netId > 0 and netId < 65535), but there is a thing you need to know, you need to wait a few secs like 2/3 before you know if a netid is valid and registered to the network.

 ```lua
 local isInVehicle = false